 Primary Children's Hospital psychology internship program has been accredited by the American Psychological Association since 1985 (Office of Program Consultation and Accreditation at APA, 750 First Street, N.E., Washington, D.C.
 20002-4242, 202-336-5979).
-The program adheres to a scholar-practitioner model within a pediatric health/behavioral health care setting, with the goal of preparing doctoral-level interns for entry level psychology post-doctoral or resident positions.
+The program adheres to a scholar-practitioner model within a pediatric health/behavioral health care setting, with the goal of preparing doctoral-level interns for clinical practice.

 Primary Children's Hospital Psychology Internship Program